w-stephen/datumpilot/Planning/PRD_GDT_FCF_Builder_Interpreter_Revised.md

     - `radial_location_error ≤ T_eff / 2`.
   - Additional computations for flatness, perpendicularity, profile, etc.

 All numeric outputs are treated as **ground truth**.
-LLM‑generated content must not contradict these; QA Agent flags and resolves inconsistencies.
+LLM‑generated content must not contradict these; the Explanation Agent prompt enforces these values and confidence derives from validation results.

 ### 10.2 Error Codes